thethales/OpenResources/README.md

 ### Why use markdown and not JSON directly?

-In order to make it readable to everyone, machine or computer alike a simple bullet list makes more sense, and since basically everyone can compile a simple to do list on a daily basis, contributing to a text file is more familiar.
+In order to make it readable to everyone, human and computer alike, a simple bullet list makes more sense.
+And since basically everyone can compile a simple to do list on a daily basis, contributing to a text file is trivial.

 ### YAML ?

-Considered that too, but it requires somewhat a learning curve.
+Considered that too, but it requires somewhat of a learning curve.

 ## How to Contribute